 It is a good idea to replace the glass gasket when the door gasket is replaced.
 The gasket is flat, adhesive-backed, woven fibreglass.
-Remove the glass retaining screws (A) and clips (B) then both metal frames (C) that holds the glass (D) to the door frame (E).
+Remove the glass 10 retaining screws (A) and 10 clips (B) then the metal frame (C) that holds the glass (D) to the door frame (E).
 Lift out the glass and pull off the old gasket.
 This is a good time to clean the glass thoroughly.